Meet our students

-Corin Anderson – Year 4, BA (Hons) Popular Music
+Corin Anderson – Recently Graduated, BA (Hons) Popular Music

 Working under the name CoriAnder, I am an electronic music producer, composer and DJ.
 I have written and co-written over 70 songs, produced and remixed other artists’ work and released five albums and one EP.
 I have also been interviewed and had several of my songs played on BBC Introducing.

 Rebecca Di Rollo – Recently graduated, BA (Hons) Popular Music